robinrodricks/FluentStorage/README.md

 Storage.NET is a field-tested .NET library that helps to achieve [polycloud techniques](https://www.thoughtworks.com/radar/techniques/polycloud).

-It provides generic interface for popular cloud storage providers like Amazon S3, Azure Service Bus, Azure Event Hub, Azure Storage, Azure Data Lake Store thus abstracting Messaging, Blob (object store for unsturctured data) and Table (NoSQL key-value store) services.
+It provides generic interface for popular cloud storage providers like Amazon S3, Azure Service Bus, Azure Event Hub, Azure Storage, Azure Data Lake Store thus abstracting Blob and Messaging services.

 It also implements in-memory and on-disk versions of all the abstractions for faster local machine development.
 Connection strings are supported too!

 ![Comic Why](doc/comic-why.png)

-Like desktop like we do?
-You can download a preview version of a **native Windows 10 client** here:
+Storage.Net is used by some big **Fotrune 500** companies, large, medium and small businesses, open-source projects and even desktop applications like this one:

 <a href='//www.microsoft.com/store/apps/9NKV1D43NLL3?cid=storebadge&ocid=badge'>
    <img src='https://assets.windowsphone.com/85864462-9c82-451e-9355-a3d5f874397a/English_get-it-from-MS_InvariantCulture_Default.png' alt='English badge' style='width: 284px; height: 104px;' width='284' height='104'/>